Yandex Cloud

 • name: Username.

-• permissions: User permission settings:
+• permissions: User permissions:

 • host_specs: Cluster host settings as an array of elements, one per host.
 Each element has the following structure: